 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.

-In the La Jolla neighborhood, 39.0% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 37.2% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (10.4%), and 10.3% in executive, management, and professional occupations.
+In the La Jolla neighborhood, 36.1% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 28.6% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (19.3%), and 11.4% in executive, management, and professional occupations.

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves, Los Angeles' Persian neighborhoods.
 Each has its own culture derived primarily from the ancestries and culture of the residents who call these neighborhoods home.
 Likewise, each neighborhood in America has its own culture – some more unique than others – based on lifestyle, occupations, the types of households – and importantly – on the ethnicities and ancestries of the people who live in the neighborhood.
 Understanding where people came from, who their grandparents or great-grandparents were, can help you understand how a neighborhood is today.

-In the La Jolla neighborhood in Placentia, CA, residents most commonly identify their ethnicity or ancestry as Mexican (83.6%).
-There are also a number of people of Asian ancestry (4.8%).
-In addition, 44.0% of the residents of this neighborhood were born in another country.
+In the La Jolla neighborhood in Placentia, CA, residents most commonly identify their ethnicity or ancestry as Mexican (83.3%).
+There are also a number of people of Asian ancestry (3.7%), and residents who report Irish roots (1.3%).
+In addition, 39.5% of the residents of this neighborhood were born in another country.